 Perhaps you’ve lived in the same home for decades and you just can’t imagine living anywhere else.
 Maybe it’s the place where your children grew up – and you’ve made so many memories there over the years.
 But over the years your needs have changed, and there are things you’d like to improve – especially as you’re retired or approaching retirement.

-Let’s face it, moving house comes with lots of fuss.
+Let’s face it, downsizing and moving house comes with lots of fuss.
 You’ve got to worry about packing up all your belongings – not to mention the expense of moving costs, legal fees and stamp duty.
 So it makes sense that many people are choosing to stay put and making home improvements instead.

 Make it the perfect place for retirement